bazelbuild/rules_kotlin/README.md

 kotlin_repositories(compiler_release = KOTLINC_RELEASE)
 ```

+## Third party dependencies
+_(e.g. maven artifacts)_

+Third party (external) artifacts can be brought in with systems such as [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external) or [bazel_maven_repository](https://github.com/square/bazel_maven_repository) or [bazel-deps](https://github.com/johnynek/bazel-deps), but make sure the version you use doesn't naively use java_import, as this will cause bazel to make an interface-only (ijar), or ABI jar, and the native ijar tool does not know about kotlin metadata with respect to inlined functions, and will remove method bodies inappropriately.
+Recent versions of [rules_jvm_external] and [bazel_maven_repository] are known to work with kotlin.

 # Bazel Kotlin Rules compatibility

 Which version of *rules_kotlin* can you use with which version of Bazel (best